Galley: Early modern war galleys

-From around 1450, three major naval powers established a dominance over different parts of the Mediterranean, using galleys as their primary weapons at sea: the Ottomans in the east, Venice in the center and Habsburg Spain in the west.
-The core of their fleets were concentrated in the three major, wholly dependable naval bases in the Mediterranean: Constantinople, Venice, and Barcelona.
-Naval warfare in the 16th-century Mediterranean was fought mostly on a smaller scale, with raiding and minor actions dominating.
+Naval warfare in the 16th-century Mediterranean was fought mostly on smaller scale, with raiding and minor actions dominating.
+Ottoman Barbary corsairs launched attacks on lightly defended coastal settlements, while the Christian Knights Hospitaller against politically relevant targets in the Levant.
 Only three truly major fleet engagements were actually fought in the 16th century: the battles of Preveza in 1538, Djerba in 1560, and Lepanto in 1571.
 Lepanto became the last large all-galley battle ever, and was also one of the largest battle in sheer number of participants in early modern Europe before the Napoleonic Wars.